 Night in Gythio

-After breakfast we will meet in the lobby before we begin our trip to OLYMPIA having lunch upon arrival.
-We will then tour the site and museum: The site of Olympia, in a valley in the Peloponnesus, has been inhabited since prehistoric times.
+We will go to OLYMPIA to tour the site and museum: The site of Olympia, in a valley in the Peloponnesus, has been inhabited since prehistoric times.
 In the 10th century B.C., Olympia became a center for the worship of Zeus.
 The Altis – the sanctuary to the gods – has one of the highest concentrations of masterpieces from the ancient Greek world.
 In addition to temples, there are the remains of all the sports structures erected for the Olympic Games, which were held in Olympia every four years beginning in 776 B.C. to the 4th C AD.

-We will then tour Delphi and the museum.
+We will then reach Delphi and tour the antique site and the museum.

 Delphi is both an archaeological site on the south-western spur of Mount Parnassus in the valley of Phocis.
 In myths dating to the classical period of Ancient Greece (510-323 BC), the site of Delphi was believed to be determined by Zeus when he sought to find the center of his "Grandmother Earth" (Ge, Gaea, or Gaia).
 He sent two eagles flying from the eastern and western extremities, and the path of the eagles crossed over Delphi where the omphalos, or navel of Gaia was found.
 Delphi the sanctuary was home to the famous oracle of Apollo which gave cryptic predictions and guidance to both city-states and individuals.